jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/digital-glossary_branding-fundamentals.md

 ### What is a Brand?

+A brand is much more than a logo and a tagline.
+It’s the collection of all the experiences and ideas associated to your product.
+(A brand may also refer to an organization, product or solution, of course.)
+When you think of it that way, a brand is much more than a logo and a tagline.
+It represents an emotional connection.
+That connection exists in the mind of the consumer.

 #### What is Branding?

+Branding is the process that helps you clarify and come to agreement on all the aspects of your brand.
+You may own your logo, **but you don’t own your brand** **– your customers do**.
+That’s why **it’s important to clearly understand your brand**.
+That way you can better **convey that message to your customers**.

 Branding shapes the way you communicate, both to external audiences and within the organization.
 It helps key stakeholders get a better understanding of things like:

 * Your brand’s benefits
 * What you’re promising your customers
 * Your organization’s purpose

 Branding provides you with a strong set of core messages to use as a basis of all your messaging.
 It also provides you with the tone of voice and visual identity you’ll use.